How To Change Mountain Bike Handlebar Grips- Simple Steps

 Step 10- Re-Attach The Bar End Plugs

-Now that everything is done, just attach the bar end plugs again.
+Now attach the bar end plugs again.
 Repeat the same whole process with the other side of the handlebar grip.
 Remember, the installation process isn’t hard, just remove the slip-on grips carefully.

 Fixing Handlebar Grip On Bicycle